EmanuelGandra/public-showcase/README.md

 ## Purpose of this Repository

 Most of my projects are private due to the use of sensitive data.
-However, I will upload (by **16/06 — next Monday**) examples of my work, models, and tools — always using **public or simulated data** — that reflect the kind of solutions I’ve developed in real scenarios.
+However, I will upload (by **26/06**) examples of my work, models, and tools — always using **public or simulated data** — that reflect the kind of solutions I’ve developed in real scenarios.